 While we believe it is still early in the adoption curve, many healthcare systems are choosing to take control of their mobile patient experience by building a branded, proprietary mobile application that directly integrates with their EHR.

 Whatever your path, having a focused mobile customer engagement strategy will be critical for health systems looking to better serve the growing mobile native population.

 We recently surveyed 11 nationally ranked children’s hospitals to better understand their progress on achieving digital transformation.
-When we asked about customer journey mapping, only 2 out of the 11 indicated that they had completed full, cross-functional customer journey maps that were being used across the organization.
+When we asked about journey mapping, 2 out of the 11 indicated that they had completed a full, cross-functional journey map.

 “Customers experience roadblocks, dead ends and frustration in their journey.
 The more friction we put in front of potential customers, the less likely they are to complete the journey.” – Forbes

-Why spend hundreds of thousands of dollars on a consumer-facing product that does not at all meet the needs of the customer?
-Not only can journey mapping help you strategically set goals and expectations, but you can also truly understand what your customers need.
+Why spend thousands of dollars on a consumer-facing product that does not meet the needs of the customer?
+Not only can journey mapping help you strategically set goals and expectations, but also truly understand what your customers need.

 **Free tip: Do you know the very basics of how your patients engage with you on the web?
 This guide is full of questions, exercises, free tools, and more!
 Download our free guide today to make the most out of your web analytics platform and learn how your website stacks up against our clients.